davidfowl/aspnetvnextwebapiapp/Generations.md

 |Mono/Xamarin Platforms|⇠|⇠|⇠|⇠|*|

 - If a library targets generation 5.4, it can run *only* run on .NET 4.6 or later, Universal Windows Platform 10 (UWP), DNX Core 5.0 and Mono/Xamarin Platforms.
-- If a library targets generation 5.4, it can consume libraries from all previous generations.
+- If a library targets generation 5.4, it can consume libraries from all previous generations (5.3, 5.2, 5.1).
+- Generations start from .NET 4.5 and up.
+This is because the new API surfce area only became available on that platform.
+Targeting .NET <= 4.0 requires cross compilation.

 Each generation enables more API surface, which means it's available on fewer platforms.
 As the platforms rev, their newer versions jump up into newer generation buckets.
 Platforms which have stopped revving -- like Silverlight on the phone -- will only ever be available in the earliest generations.